rs/rest-layer/README.md

 	Delete(ctx context.Context, item *resource.Item) error
 	Clear(ctx context.Context, lookup *resource.Lookup) (int, error)
 }
-}
 ```

 Mutation methods like `Update` and `Delete` must ensure they are atomically mutating the same item as specified in argument by checking their `ETag` (the stored `ETag` must match the `ETag` of the provided item).
 In case the handler can't guarantee that, the storage must be left untouched, and a [resource.ErrConflict](https://godoc.org/github.com/rs/rest-layer/resource#pkg-variables) must be returned.

-If the the operation not immediate, the method must listen for cancellation on the passed `ctx`.
+If the operation is not immediate, the method must listen for cancellation on the passed `ctx`.
 If the operation is stopped due to context cancellation, the function must return the result of the [ctx.Err()](https://godoc.org/golang.org/x/net/context#Context) method.
 See [this blog post](https://blog.golang.org/context) for more information about how `net/context` works.

+If the backend storage is able to efficiently fetch multiple document by their id, it can implement the optional [resource.MultiGetter](https://godoc.org/github.com/rs/rest-layer/resource#MultiGetter) interface.
+REST Layer will automatically use it whenever possible.

 See [resource.Storer](https://godoc.org/github.com/rs/rest-layer/resource#Storer) documentation for more information on resource storage handler implementation details.